 In 2010, we ended our relationship with The Bitter Truth and relaunched Bittermens.
-All of our products are proudly 100% made in America by Avery and Janet Glasser in their New Orleans, LA commercial kitchens.
-You can identify the real Bittermens products by our 5 ounce cobalt blue droppers with an eyedropper top and washable vinyl labels.
+All of our products are proudly 100% made in America.
+You can identify the real Bittermens products by our 5 ounce cobalt blue droppers with an eyedropper top and washable plastic labels.

 Any bottles of the co-branded Bittermens/The Bitter Truth Xocolatl Mole and Grapefruit Bitters that you may still find at bars and retailers were produced before June 2010.